Understand the Abbreviations Commonly Found in Military Service Files

 Help Is at Hand

 Understanding these abbreviations can be difficult, especially if you are unfamiliar with Canadian military history.
-For this reason, the Genealogy Services have transcribed over 6,000 abbreviations commonly found in these records and have added them to their Genealogy and Family History “What to Search: Topics – Military” Web pages.
-Using the “List of Abbreviations Used in Military Service Files” link, you can search for the abbreviations in alphabetical order.
+For this reason, the Genealogy Services have transcribed over 6,000 abbreviations commonly found in these records and have added them to a list of abbreviations used in military service files.
+Using this list, you can search for the abbreviations in alphabetical order.

 Understanding that “11thIFofC” stands for “11th Regiment (Irish Fusiliers of Canada)” or that “YISMHRCAMC” means “York Island Station Military Hospital Royal Canadian Army Medical Corps” will help you decipher the soldier’s life and provide you with a much better understanding of ranks, jobs, regiments and much more.

-Do you have any questions, comments or feedback?
+Questions or comments?
 We would love to hear from you!

 I have ordered and received the second world war military records for my father.
 They only show his service in Canada and Newfoundland, were can I obtain the records for his service in Europe?